scottish-government-design-system/designsystem.gov.scot/components/date-picker/index.md

 Date pickers are a common component that helps users select and enter a date.

+## Website analytics

+To understand user behaviour, clicks on date picker items can be tracked through the original page path, the click text, and a data attribute showing the element interacted with, for example <code>data-form="date-select"</code>.
+Submits are tracked using the Button pattern, for example <code>data-button="button-datepicker-ok"</code>.

 ## Accessibility features

 ### Keyboard support